Research

 with Shohini Kundu (UCLA Anderson) and Nishant Vats (Washington Olin)

 What are the aggregate effects of deposit shocks?
-We introduce a new fact regarding the within-bank geographic concentration of deposits – 30% of deposits are concentrated in a single county.
-We construct deposit shocks by combining the within-bank deposit concentration with local natural disasters.
-We show that large shocks to deposit concentrated areas amplify through bank internal capital markets and generate aggregate fluctuations.
-Deposit shocks explain 3.30% of variation in economic growth.
-We identify the deposit elasticity of economic growth as 0.87 and the money multiplier as 1.18.
+Using the granular-instrumental-variable methodology, we identify the deposit elasticity of economic growth to be 1.49 and the money multiplier to be 1.24.
+We construct deposit shocks by combining the within-bank geographic concentration of deposits—where, on average, 30% of deposits are concentrated in a single county—with local natural disasters.
+Natural disasters in deposit-concentrated areas negatively affect bank deposits and amplify through bank internal capital markets.
+These shocks can explain 5.80% of the variation in economic growth.
 Lender and borrower-side frictions are critical for the aggregation of local shocks.

 Presentations: FMA/Asia-Pacific Conference 2024, Sydney Banking and Financial Stability Conference 2023, IWH-FIN-FIRE Workshop on Challenges to Financial Stability, Bank of Finland Workshop on Banking and Institutions, Federal Reserve Board Summer Workshop in Money, Banking, Payments and Finance, Qatar Centre for Global Banking and Finance Conference, Columbia University/Bank Policy Institute Research Conference, HEC Paris–CEPR Conference on Banking, Finance, Macroeconomics and the Real Economy, Copenhagen Business School, SFS Cavalcade, RiskLab/BoF/ESRB Conference on Systemic Risk Analytics, Advances in Macro-Finance Tepper-LAEF Conference, OCC Symposium on Systemic Risk and Stress Testing in Banking, UCLA Finance Brownbag Seminar, Chicago Finance Brownbag Seminar, Transatlantic Doctoral Conference at London Business School, the 20th FDIC Bank Research Conference, the Inter-finance PhD Seminar, PhD Student Symposium on Financial Market Research and Policy Developments.

-with Anthony Lee Zhang (Chicago Booth) - Major Revisions Underway
+with Xiao Yin (UCL) and Anthony Lee Zhang (Chicago Booth) - Major Revisions Underway

 When central banks loosen monetary policy, credit availability increases, generating upwards pressure on asset prices.
 This paper analyzes the "credit channel" of monetary policy transmission in a unique institutional setting: the Chonsei system in the Korean housing market, in which rental tenants make interest-free loans to landlords in exchange for paying no rent.
 We show that, as Chonsei interest rates approach zero, the size of Chonsei loans grows unboundedly, exerting strong upwards pressure on house prices.
 We verify the model’s predictions empirically.
 Calibrating the model to the data, we find that a simple policy – imposing a proportional tax on Chonsei deposits – can substantially dampen the passthrough of interest rate changes to deposit size and house prices, providing potential benefits for financial stability.